 At Woodbridge High School Sixth Form we have intervention systems in place to target those students who may not be achieving their potential and meeting the minimum academic standards expected of them in one or more subjects.

-The main forms of communication will be as follows:
+The main forms of communication in the sixth form are as follows:

 All students and parents must ensure the school has an email address (which is regularly checked) on its database.
 Tutors and subject staff will be using this form of communication regularly.